 Raikot Bridge is 30kms from Chilas.
 The weather changed and it was a quick and pleasant ride.
 I expected that I will be free from Chilas but I got a policeman on a motorcycle to escort me.
-What’s more, one policeman escorted me and a motorcyclist who was not happy with the slow pace.
+What’s Raikot Bridge is 30kms from Chilas.
+The weather changed so it was a quick and pleasant ride.
+I expected to cycle without an escort.
+Unfortunately, I got a policeman on a motorcycle to escort me.
+What’s more, one policeman escorted me together with a motorcyclist who was not happy with the slow pace.
 At the next stop, we got two policemen and I agreed with mine that he will wait a moment and follow me with distance as it was very annoying to cycle with the companionship of a motorcyclist.
-When I reached Raikot Bridge I met the motorcyclist who had to wait until construction works will be done (aha, you complained that we are going slow and now anyway you have to wait :D).
-We talked for a moment and next I took a turn to Fairy Meadows.
-Only later I was informed that it is illegal and you can only take a jeep ride up.
-I was able to turn there because my policeman agreed to drive behind me and still did not arrive – I really did not plan it in this way.
-It again proved that ignorance is the best guide 😊
+When I reached Raikot Bridge, I met the motorcyclist who had to wait until construction works will be done (aha, you complained that we are going slow and now anyway you have to wait :D).
+We talked for a moment and I took a turn to Fairy Meadows.
+Only later I was informed that it is illegal.
+You can only take a jeep ride up.
+I was able to turn there because my policeman agreed to drive behind me and still did not arrive – I did not plan it in this way.
+Sometimes ignorance is the best guide 😊

-The ride was really tough.
+The ride was very tough.
 It would be possible to cycle there if my bike did not weight 45kg.
 I had to push it most of the time.
-Few times I was overtaken by jeeps and drivers warned me that I will not make it before the night.
-Pakistani tourists could not believe that I preferred pushing a bike instead of taking the ride 😉 The road was so narrow that I had to find a wider place each time to be overtaken by coming jeeps.
+Few times, I was overtaken by jeeps.
+Drivers warned me that I will not get to Fairy Points before the night.
+Pakistani tourists could not believe that I preferred pushing a bike instead of taking a ride 😉 The road was so narrow that I had to find a wider place to be overtaken by coming jeeps.
 It had the width of two ruts and not much more.

 Wild camping, Fairy Point and the meeting

 Despite the snow, I decided to pitch my tent in Fairy Meadows.
-I picked a place next to Pakistani flag with a great view on Nanga Parbat.
-The owner offered me a very good price (few dollars for 2 nights).
+I picked a place next to the Pakistani flag with a great view on Nanga Parbat.
+The owner offered me a very good price (a few dollars for 2 nights).
 They also prepared food for me for a good price, but it took them ages to prepare it 😉